Layr-Labs/eigenlayer-middleware/docs/README.md

 ## EigenLayer Middleware Docs

-EigenLayer AVSs ("automated verifiable services") are protocols that make use of EigenLayer's restaking primitives.
+EigenLayer AVSs ("autonomous verifiable services") are protocols that make use of EigenLayer's restaking primitives.
 AVSs are validated by EigenLayer Operators, who are backed by restaked assets via the [EigenLayer core contracts][core-contracts-repo].
 Each AVS will deploy or modify instances of the contracts in this repo to hook into the EigenLayer core contracts and ensure their service has an up-to-date view of its currently-registered Operators.
 Refer to the [quick start](./quick-start.md) guide for how to integrate with the core contracts.

 The middleware contracts at a high level interface with the core contracts to provide:
 * Operator set or quorum creation and management (e.g. updating the supported strategies or the minimum stake requirements)